Execut3/CTF/README.md

-This Repository include a collection of CTF Challenges (Developed by me), Writeups, Tools and related stuff to CTF Competitions.
+This Repository includes CTF Challenges That I Developed and their writeups.
+Also inclues Writeups, Tools & anything to CTF Competitions.
-Follow this repo if you will to learn more about CTF and security competitions.
+Follow this repo if you want to learn more about CTF competitions.

-This Repo include following items:
+This repo includes:

 - Challenges
 - Writeups